 Prerequisite (Choose one course from the following courses) Credits

 WRIT 101 Writing in the Liberal Arts 4

-ENGL 201 Introduction to Literary Studies 3
+ENGL 301 Critical Approaches to Literature 3

 Prerequisite Total 3 or 4

-Note: If you enter Houghton College with writing competency, you will need to select additional writing electives to ensure that you have earned a minimum of 30 credits.
-If you transfer in credit, those credits will count toward your concentration.
+Note: Students entering Houghton College with writing competency, will need to select additional writing electives to ensure that they have earned a minimum of 30 credits.
+Students transferring in credit- will have those credits applied toward the concentration.

 Core Courses Credits

-You should attempt to complete each of the core courses prescribed below.
+Students should attempt to complete each of the core courses prescribed below.
 If a scheduling conflict should occur, substitutions may only be made with approval from the appropriate department chair(s).

 WRIT 214 Literary Non-Fiction 4

 WRIT 215 Life Narratives 4

 Core Total 8

 Electives Credits

-Electives Please select additional ENGL/WRIT elective courses with input from your advisor(s).
+Select additional ENGL/WRIT elective courses with input from advisor(s).
 ENGL 202 Literary Voices is an acceptable elective for this concentration.

-Credits
+Elective Total 20